Get AI SEO for FREE.

 3.4 Validate Robots.txt

-The crawler would instantly validate if it has access to the URL based on the robots.txt configuration and accordingly the test button would turn out to ACCEPTED or BLOCKED.
+The crawler will instantly validate if it has access to the URL based on the robots.txt configuration and accordingly process the test, displaying a success message after the test is complete.

 The code editor available at the center of the screen will also highlight the rule in your robots.txt, which is blocking access, as shown below.